SalesConnection/Caction-Support/docs/Updates_Not_Received_by_Team_Members.md

   &emsp;If it's unstable, try switching to a more reliable network, such as a mobile hotspot or a different Wi-Fi network.<br>

    - Test your internet speed.<br>
+     1. Enter the speed test website: [https://www.speedtest.net/result/16588514558](https://www.speedtest.net/result/16588514558)
+     2. Start to test the internet speed.
-  &emsp;If the speed is below 25 Mbps, you may experience difficulties in updating.
+     3. If the speed is **below 25 Mbps**, you may experience difficulties in updating.
 If possible, switch to a faster internet connection.<br><br>

 2. Page Not Refreshed:<br>